MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

   - *I want each server to serve 1000 requests/second, without crashing or serving errors.*

-  - *I want my web application to serve 70,000 requests/second.*
+  - *We have a marketing event.
+The web applicaton needs to serve 70,000 requests/second.*

 Once you have that, you'll have clear goals to iterate towards, and cut through lots of unnecessary effort.

 # Server Under Test

 Enough Preamble.
-We need an API to crush.
+We need an API to test.
 Because we'll be here awhile, let's look at some kittens.

 ## Application API

 These strategies and tools apply to any web app, on any hosting.

-We're using [Node.js](https://nodejs.org/) hosted on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), because we had to pick something and Heroku Add-ons make it easy.
+We're using [Node.js](https://nodejs.org/) hosted on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), because we had to pick something and Heroku Add-ons make it easy to blog about.

 Our API has these routes: